2024 Manchester Airport brawl: Immediate aftermath

-Brothers's narrative
+Brothers' narrative

 In August 2024, Amaaz, Amaad, Akhtar, and their lawyer Aamer Anwar held a press conference and spoke with journalists.
 Anwar claimed that the initial incident between the brothers and the other passenger, Ismaeil, was precipitated by the latter verbally abusing Akhtar in Doha and on the flight.
 He claimed Akhtar's sons were present to pick her and her six-year-old grandson up from the airport.
 Amaaz and Amaad confronted the man, resulting in an argument.
 The family then went to the car park to pay for a parking space, where they encountered police.
 Anwar claimed the police grabbed Amaaz by the head and slammed him into the ticket machine, without making an attempt to communicate with him.
 The officer then allegedly grabbed his neck, to which Amaad asked the officer to stop but was punched twice and tased.
 Amaaz ran at the officers but was also tased and fell.
 His head was then stomped on by the officer.
 The officer then kicked Amaad before whipping his head with a taser.
 The lawyer stated one officer told Amaad: "You dirty fucking cunt, you think you can hit my officers.
 I am going to kill you when I see you, in my uniform or out".
 He said Akhtar had been hit with the taser in the face during the scuffle and started bleeding from her cheek, she fell to the ground and remained here before being helped by a stranger.